epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTHistogram
+NTHistogram
 --------------------------

-NTHistogram is the EPICS V4 Normative Type used to encode the data and representation of a (1-dimensional) histogram.
+NTHistogram is the EPICS |_| 7 Normative Type used to encode the data and representation of a (1-dimensional) histogram.
 Specifically, it encapsulates frequency binned data.